 FHA vs Conventional Loan: Which Is Right for You?

 FHA and conventional loans are the two most common mortgage types.
 Each is best for different buyers.
 This guide compares them across credit, down payment, costs, and long-term flexibility.
+For a broader look at every loan program — including VA, USDA, and jumbo — see our [complete guide to mortgage types](/mortgage-types-explained).

 Last updated: